-France's Tignes resort has a rich freestyle history that dates all the way back to the 1980 Freestyle World Cup season and includes playing host to the Freestyle events of the Albertville 1992 Olympic Winter Games.
-Since March 2010, Tignes has played host to the European X-Games, further proving itself annually as one of the great resort event hosts in the world.
+France's Tignes resort has a rich freestyle history that dates all the way back to the 1980 Freestyle World Cup season and includes playing host to the freestyle events of the Albertville 1992 Olympic Winter Games.

-Held in conjunction with the SFR World Tour and used as a qualifying event for X-Games Europe, last season's Tignes event was a huge success and we at FIS Freestyle are counting on the 2015/16 edition to be even better.
+Held in conjunction with the SFR World Tour last season's Tignes event was once again huge success and we at FIS Freeski are counting on the 2017/18 edition to be even better.